 - Shelby County Board of Equalization (SCBoE)

 The Shelby Board of Equalization is an independent body which hears appraisal disputes between property owners and the Assessor.
 Failure to file an appeal with the SCBoE could result in the assessment becoming final without further right of appeal.
-The SCBoE will accept 2013 appeals beginning May 1, 2013, until the end of its regular session on July 31, 2013.
+The SCBoE will accept 2013 appeals beginning May 1, 2014, until the end of its regular session.
 For information and forms related to filing an appeal to the SCBoE, please contact the Board by calling 901-222-7300.